 Balancing Point, a place and a process

-I'm hard at work capturing the late winter colors for my garden mandalas, and watching for the first signs of spring speckles in my favorite trees.
-Come see the results at the Saturday Shaker Sq.
-Market this spring, starting in May, 2020.
+I'm hard at work capturing the late winter colors for my garden mandalas, and watching for the early signs of spring speckles in my favorite trees.
+I hope to be able to share the results at Shaker Square Market Saturdays, if they expand back to hosting more than food products, maybe after the beginning of May, 2020.
+Check in by email for my updated plan or a studio visit as we imagine a summer with less fear factors.

 Knitweaving: Painting with loops and lines